SE701Team2/Updog/.github/pull_request_template.md

 ---

 # Description:
-Please provide a summary of changes made and relevant issue that has been worked on.
+Please provide a summary of changes made and the relevant issue that has been worked on.
 Also list any major changes made to project structure/dependencies if applicable

 ### All Submissions:

-* [ ] Have you followed the guidelines in our [Contributing docment](../CONTRIBUTING.md)?
+* [ ] Have you followed the guidelines in our [Contributing document](../CONTRIBUTING.md)?
 * [ ] Have you checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same update/change?

 ### New Feature Submissions: